pgulutzan/descriptive-sql-style-guide/style.md

 <p></p>

-<p>For the "Names" sections I also consult these non-github web pages because they have details about specific object types:<br>
+<p>For the "Names" sections I also consult these non-GitHub web pages because they have details about specific object types:<br>
 Tim Hall,
 <a href="https://oracle-base.com/articles/misc/naming-conventions">
 Oracle naming conventions</a>.<br>